kelvinkellner/Bankers-Algorithm/README.md

 Compile the program using GCC.
 When running, pass a list of space-delimited integers as arguments.
 The value of the number represents the number of available resources of that type of resource.
-Edit sample4_in.txt to change the threads/customers.
+Edit sample4_in.txt to change the customers.
 Each line in the file represents a thread, and the comma-delimited values represent the amount of each type of resource that the thread needs.

 To compile and run:<br/>